 On a bus ride from my resort to the parks, I encountered an elderly couple who were beaming as they examined the park map and excitedly planned their day.
 They stood beside each other, holding hands, wearing Goofy ears and T-shirts that read, “We are never too old for Disney.”

-Their youthful demeanor struck a chord with me.
+Their youthful demeanor struck a chord with me and made me understand the importance of play.
 During a particularly stressful time in my life, I saw my encounter with the “Disney couple” as a sign that things had become too much work and too little play.
 I needed to unplug and have more fun.

-If you want to start having more fun in your life and tap into the many benefits, here are some ways that you can increase your playfulness:
+If you want to start having more fun in your life, here are some ways that you can increase your playfulness and appreciate the importance of play:

 1. Figure out what “fun” means to you: Many grown-ups have forgotten what they enjoy because all their focus is on their responsibilities.
 There’s also a chance that they’ve outgrown things they liked to do as children and haven’t had the opportunity to identify new ones.